 Applicants to research degree programmes should normally have at least a first class or an upper second class British Bachelors Honours degree (or equivalent) in an appropriate discipline.
 The criteria for entry for some research degrees may be higher, for example, several faculties, also require a Masters degree.
 Applicants are advised to check with the relevant School prior to making an application.
 Applicants who are uncertain about the requirements for a particular research degree are advised to contact the School or Graduate School prior to making an application.

 The minimum English language entry requirement for research postgraduate research study is an IELTS of 6.0 overall with at least 5.5 in each component (reading, writing, listening and speaking) or equivalent.
 The test must be dated within two years of the start date of the course in order to be valid.
 Some schools and faculties have a higher requirement.

-<p>For further information regarding your application, please contact Doctoral College Admissions by email: <a href="mailto:EMAIL@leeds.ac.uk">firstname.lastname@example.org</a></p> <p>For further informationabout this project, please contact Dr Fleur Loveridge by email: <a href="mailto:F.A.Loveridge@leeds.ac.uk">F.A.Loveridge@leeds.ac.uk</a></p>
+<p>For further information about your application, please contact Doctoral College Admissions: e: <a href="mailto:EMAIL@leeds.ac.uk">firstname.lastname@example.org</a></p> <p>For further informationabout this project, please contact Dr Fleur Loveridge by email: <a href="mailto:F.A.Loveridge@leeds.ac.uk">F.A.Loveridge@leeds.ac.uk</a></p>

 <h3 class="heading heading--sm">Linked research areas</h3>